botgram/botgram/docs/handlers.md

-# Handler types
+# Message handling

+When a message is received, it's parsed into a [message object](message.md) and processed by calling a series of user-registered callbacks, called *handlers*.

+The first handler that matches the received message will be called.
+The handler can use its third argument (see below) to request that the next matching handler is called, and so on.
+If no (more) registered handlers match the message, it'll be discarded.

-A handler is a function that processes an incoming message.
-It gets passed three arguments:
+The handler gets called with three arguments:

- - `msg`: The [message object](#message-object) to process.
+ - `msg`: The [message object](message.md) to process.
+   Contains info about the received message.
- - `reply`: The [reply queue](#reply-queue) of the chat the message was sent to.
+ - `reply`: The [reply queue](reply.md) of the chat the message was sent to.
+   Allows sending messages to that chat.
  - `next`: Callback that the handler must call if it couldn't process the message, so that processing will be tried with the next suitable handler.

+**Important:** Read the corresponding [Bot API section](https://core.telegram.org/bots/faq#what-messages-will-my-bot-get) to understand what messages are received, depending on whether privacy mode is enabled or not.

+## Registering handlers

+Handlers can be registered by calling the appropiate methods in the bot object.
+Keep in mind handlers will be called in the order they were registered.

 The different kinds of handler to register are documented below.
 The most general one is `all(handler)`, which gets any message the bot could possibly receive.

-A handler is passed the bot object as the value of `this`.
+A handler is always called with `this` being the bot object.

-## `all(handler)`
+### `all(handler)`

 Register a handler that will receive any incoming message.